Recalibrating binary probabilistic classifiers: Conclusions

 \section{Conclusions}

 Recalibration of binary probabilistic classifiers to a target prior probability is an important task in areas like credit risk management.
 This paper presents analyses and methods for recalibration from a distribution shift perspective.
-It has turned out that distribution shift assumptions linked to the performance in terms of area under the curve (AUC) of a probabilistic classifier under the source distribution are useful for the design of meaningful recalibration methods.
-Two new methods called parametric CSPD (covariate shift with posterior drift) and ROC-based QMM (quasi moment matching) have been proposed and have been tested together with some other methods in an example setting.
-The outcomes of this testing exercise suggest that the QMM methods discussed in the paper can provide appropriately conservative results in evaluations with concave functionals like for instance risk weights functions for credit risk.
+In order to deal with the fact that there is no unique solution for the recalibration problem, the impact of the recalibration method on the values of concave or nearly concave functions of the posterior probabilities was investigated as an additional criterion to identify meaningful solutions.
+It turned out that distribution shift assumptions linked to the performance of the probabilistic classifier in terms of the area under the curve (AUC) under the source distribution are useful for the design of useful recalibration methods.
+Two new methods called parametric CSPD (covariate shift with posterior drift) and ROC-based QMM (quasi moment matching) were proposed and were tested together with some other methods in an example setting.
+The outcomes of this testing exercise suggest that the QMM methods discussed in the paper can provide appropriately conservative results in evaluations with concave functions like for instance risk weights functions for credit risk.